 When Should You Provide Feedback?

 As the above example illustrates, people usually wait a long time to deliver feedback, and sometimes not at all.
 And when it comes to projects, timing is usually even worse.
 In a short project that is under 6 months, the typical mindset is to wait until after the project is over to deliver any poor performance feedback, since doing so may disrupt team dynamics and create ill will.
 Positive feedback is usually non-existent in short projects.
-The closest there is of any kind of feedback is a lessons learned document, and we all know how frequently lessons learned documents are produced.
+The closest there is of any kind of feedback is a Lessons Learned document, and we all know how frequently lessons learned documents are produced.

 When should you provide feedback?
 The answer is of course, any time.
-Provide feedback whenever the situation warrants it; and as close as possible to the time of the originating situation.
+Provide feedback whenever the situation warrants; and as close as possible to the time of the originating situation.
 Don't wait for a “scheduled” time.
 The impact of what you want and need to communicate will be lessened or lost completely.
-As an example, a co-instructor was assigned for a 2 day course, to assist the lead instructor.
+As an example, a co-instructor was assigned for a 2-day course, to assist the lead instructor.
 The co-instructor could not participate on the first day, and attended on the second day.
-As an instructor, part of their duties was to provide feedback on students’ presentation styles.
+As an instructor, part of his/her duties was to provide feedback on students’ presentation styles.
 As he could not participate the first day, he was a bit unsure of what had been already covered in the course and relied heavily on his own experience in order to give positive and developmental feedback.
 At the morning break, not too long after the start of the day, the lead instructor came over to the co-instructor and told him he was providing excellent feedback to other students.
 This made him feel very confident in my abilities and his experience, and he continued to give feedback throughout the day.
 What if the lead instructor had waited until the end of the day?
 The co-instructor would have felt unsure throughout the day, not knowing if he had been helpful or not.
 By providing feedback immediately, the lead instructor was able to maximize the co-instructor's performance.

 Along the same lines, a manager once was accessing the online ticketing system that his team used to request issues from one of the more troublesome vendors.
 He noticed that in one of the tickets, the history showed that one of the newer team members had logged a ticket and received some generic pushback from the vendor.
 The team member had then identified areas for the vendor to look at from the original information provided, and the vendor acknowledged and continued to work on the ticket.
 After reading this, the manager immediately went over to the team member and praised him for not backing down and earning the respect of the vendor, which was not an easy thing to do with this vendor.
 This built the team member's confidence level and he went on to become very technically skilled in this application.